Brain-inspired Computational Intelligence via Predictive Coding: Implementations of Predictive Coding

-In neuroscience, the application of PC claims that there exist two families of neurons that define an internal (i.e., generative) model of the world: the first generates predictions that are passed to lower hierarchical levels, and the second encodes prediction errors that are passed to higher levels \cite{rao1999predictive,whittington2017approximation}.
+Informally, PC claims that there exist two families of neurons that define an internal (i.e., generative) model of the world: the first generates predictions that are passed to lower layers, and the second encodes prediction errors that are passed to higher layers \cite{rao1999predictive,whittington2017approximation}.
 Recent work has applied this basic separation to prediction and prediction errors within the compartments of a single neuron, where errors are propagated back via dendritic connections \cite{sacramento2018dendritic, whittington2019theories}.
-To discuss this basic PC architecture, in this section, we define three quantities, referred to as the \emph{value node}, the \emph{error node}, and the \emph{prediction} of every neuron.
+In this work, we use the standard formulation of PC papers in machine learning, and describe an artificial neuron as a computational unit with three quantities: its value (\emph{value node}), its \emph{prediction}, and its error (\emph{error node}), defined as the difference of the first two.
 The \emph{value node} $\x^{\ell}_{i,t}$ (where the indices $i$ and $\ell$ refer to the $i$-th neuron of the $\ell$-th layer at time $t$) encodes the most likely value of some latent state.
-The second computational unit is the \emph{prediction} $\mathbf{u}^{\ell}_{i,t}$, which is a function of the value nodes of a higher level in the hierarchy, and is computed as follows:
+The second computational unit is the \emph{prediction} $\mathbf{u}^{\ell}_{i,t}$, which is a function of the value nodes of a higher level in the hierarchy.
+Let $J_{\ell}$ denote the dimension (number of neurons) of layer $\ell$, $\mathbf{W}^{\ell+1}$ be a matrix containing the predictive synaptic parameters for layer $\ell+1$, and $\phi$ be a nonlinear activation function.
+Then, the prediction is computed as follows:

-where $\phi$ is a nonlinear function (akin to the activation function in deep neural networks), and $\mathbf{W}^{\ell+1}$ is a matrix containing the predictive synaptic parameters for layer $\ell+1$.
+where $\phi$ is a nonlinear function (akin to the activation function in deep neural networks).
 The third computational unit is the prediction error $\mathbf{e}^{\ell}_{i,t}$, given by the difference between its value node and its prediction node, i.e., $\e^{\ell}_{i,t} = \mathbf{x}^{\ell}_{i,t} - \mathbf{u}^{\ell}_{i,t}$.
-This local definition of error, which exists in every network neuron (and not only in the output layer of neurons), foregrounds a key difference between PC and models trained with backprop (e.g., the multilayer perceptron), as it enables learning through only local computations.
+This local definition of error, which exists in every network neuron, foregrounds a key difference between PC and models trained with backprop (e.g., the multilayer perceptron), as it enables learning through only local computations.
 A graphical example depicting the differences in locality between PC and backprop is given in Fig.~\ref{fig:pc-bp-basic}.
+Taken together, the above three quantities, as well as the set of synaptic weight matrices $(\w^0, \dots, \w^L)$, define a generative model where both inference and learning are performed as a means to minimize a single (global) energy function, formally defined as the sum of the squared prediction errors of every neuron: